-Depression in Women: 5 Things You Should Know
+Depression in Women: 4 Things to Know

-1. Depression is a real medical condition.
+1. Depression is a medical condition.

 Depression is a common but serious mood disorder.
 Research suggests that depression is caused by a combination of genetic, biological, environmental, and psychological factors.

-- Feelings of guilt, worthlessness, or helplessness
+- Feelings of hopelessness, worthlessness, or helplessness

 - Loss of interest or pleasure in hobbies and activities

 - Fatigue, lack of energy, or feeling slowed down